AbhishekPalchoudhary/PlasticCorrector/README.md

+## A plastic correction algorithm for full-field elasto-plastic finite element simulations

 This algorithm pertains to the numerical implementation of a new local plastic correction algorithm that is aimed to accelerate elasto-plastic finite element (FE) simulations for structural problems exhibiting localised plasticity (around e.g. notches, geometrical defects) due to proportional global loading sequences.